AbdoIbrahim/project2/README.md

 ### Recommendations:
-My Recommendation is that we use the Base Logistic Regreession model to diagnose Heart Disease
+My Recommendation is that we use the Base Logistic Regression model to diagnose Heart Disease

 ### Limitations & Next Steps:
 The Limitations of my dataset is that the data was gathered from patients in Hungary.The Data tended to have a higher amount of males compared to frmales  We can use data from other countries just in case there is a higher or lower occurence of Heart Disease in Hungary compared to other countries.